motiurdev/xplore/README.md

 ## Acknowledgements

 - ### What you can do using this project ?
-Users can purchase courses from here and submit from.
+Users can purchase courses from here and submit form.
 - ### What am I using to accomplish this project?

 ```javascript